SKIP TO PAGE CONTENT Scroll to Top

 Elevator Keys

-Keys operate elevators in the Social Science Building.
-These keys are issued through the Disability Service Office and must be returned at the end of the semester.
-Elevators in Bonner Hall and the Technical Vocational Building do not require a key.
+Keys operate elevators in John Britt Hall.
+These keys are issued through the Access Center and must be returned at the end of the semester.
+Elevators in all other buildings do not require a key.

 Other Available Equipment

-• A TDD is available for student’s use through the Counseling Office.
+• A Video Phone is available for student's use through the Access Center

-• A closed circuit television (CCTV) is available for students with low vision.
-It is located in the Access Center and can be used during regular office hours.
+• A closed-circuit television (CCTV) is available for students with low It is located in the Access Center and can be used during regular office hours.

 Testing Accommodations